nubenetes/awesome-kubernetes/docs/devsecops.md

 - [blog.getambassador.io: Step-by-Step Centralized Authentication for Kubernetes with Keycloak and the Ambassador Edge Stack](https://blog.getambassador.io/centralized-authentication-with-keycloak-and-ambassador-edge-stack-d509ffbc7b6f)
 - [blog.sighup.io: How to run Keycloak in HA on Kubernetes](https://blog.sighup.io/keycloak-ha-on-kubernetes/) How to setup Keycloak, the Open Source Identity and Access Management, in HA on Kubernetes.
 - [developers.redhat.com: Authentication and authorization using the Keycloak REST API](https://developers.redhat.com/blog/2020/11/24/authentication-and-authorization-using-the-keycloak-rest-api/)
+- [faun.pub: Integrate Keycloak with HashiCorp Vault](https://faun.pub/integrate-keycloak-with-hashicorp-vault-5264a873dd2f) A How-To guide using Terraform

 ### Git Credential Manager Core
 - [Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core) GCM Core is a free, open-source, cross-platform credential manager for Git.